annajliang/annajliang/README.md

 - 🏫 Currently enrolled in Juno College of Technology's part-time UX Design course
 - 🤓 Outside of class, I'm learning Redux, Testing (unit, integration, end-to-end) and Node.js
 - 🚧 Currently working on an online photo editing app with fellow Juno grad, <a href="https://piklinhoe.com/">Pik Lin Hoe</a>
-- 💬 Ask me about: All things design related!
+- 💬 Ask me about: All things design related
 - 😄 Pronouns: She/her
-- ⚡️ Outside of coding, I enjoy board games, video games, karaoke and cooking with friends.
+- ⚡️ Outside of coding, I enjoy board games, video games, karaoke and cooking with friends

 To learn more, checkout my <a href="https://annaliang.dev/">personal portfolio</a>.